ivycat/ivycat-ajax-testimonials/README.md

 `[ic_do_testimonials group='licorice' quantity='5' num_words='30' more_tag='find out more . . .']`

-### Customize the format of testimonial lists and keep changes after plugin updates ###
+### Customize testimonial list presentation ###

-Prefer to tweak the layout of the testimonial list output?
-Great, you've got two choices:
+**Want to tweak the layout of the testimonial list output?**  Great, you've got two choices and both will ensure that you don't lose your changes when you upgrade the plugin.

-1. If you're only showing testimonial lists in one place, or your testimonial lists always use the same styles, you can simply copy the `testimonials-loop-template.php` file to your theme's main directory and customize it any way you like.
+1. **Copy the `testimonials-loop-template.php` file from the plugin's directory to your theme's main directory**  and you can customize it any way you like.
+This works best if you're only showing testimonial lists in one place, or your testimonial lists always use the same styles.
+The plugin looks in your theme's directory for this file before using the file that comes with the plugin.
-1. Specify a custom template file in your shortcode that points to a file in your theme directory like `[ic_do_testimonials template='my-custom-template.php']`  Note, it's probably best to start by copying the `testimonials-loop-template.php` file to your theme folder, rename, and edit as needed.
+1. **Specify a custom template file** in your shortcode that points to a file in your theme directory like `[ic_do_testimonials template='my-custom-template.php']`  Note, it's best to start by copying the `testimonials-loop-template.php` file to your theme folder, rename, and edit as needed.

 ### Embed a testimonial directly in your theme template ###